rdpopov/nvim/README.md

 - **nerdtree.vim** - Nerdtree configuration
 - **plugs.vim** - Here are all the plugin currently in use,
 - **settings.vim** - Editor settings for vim, mostly stolen from other vimrcs.

+Press F10 for a list of my custom keybinfings

 ## Snippets support